-What is the Project Management Life Cycle?
+The Phases of the Project Management Life Cycle

-Having an understanding of the parts of each phase, and ensuring your operating in accordance with those while running your projects, will help make sure your project runs smoothly.
+Having an understanding of the parts of each phase, and ensuring you're operating in accordance with those while running your projects, will help make sure your project runs smoothly.
 This article takes a deep dive into what each of the five phases consists of.

 The initiation phase is where the project manager and maybe other technical resources will review the business case associated with the requested project.
 From there, if the project is approved, they will identify who the project stakeholders need to be, gather high-level requirements, and identify risks and issues associated with the project.

 The planning phase is where the project team will work to flesh out detailed requirements associated with the project, and then prioritize those requirements.
 Those requirements will then feed into a process mapping conversation with some of the more technical resources who will be working on the project and key stakeholders with the intent of fleshing out all of more granular details about the functionality associated with the application.

-As part of this phase the project manager will also create the communication plan, deployment plan, and project schedule, and will pull all of this into the project plan, which is the primary output of this part of the planning phase.
+As part of this phase, the project manager will also create the communication plan, deployment plan, and project schedule, and will pull all of this into the project plan, which is the primary output of this part of the planning phase.
 The project plan will guide the rest of the project.

 The execution phase of the project management life cycle is where the deliverable and everything that will be used to test the quality of the final deliverable is developed, whether you're overseeing the construction of a building or overseeing the creation of a software application.
 While the the developers or builders are grinding away at creating the deliverable, the business analyst should be busy creating test cases and test plans to test against the requirements generated during the planning phase.

-Monitoring and Controlling Phase
+4. Monitoring and Controlling Phase

 During the monitoring and controlling phase of a project, you define the measurables or key performance indicators you will use during the development of the deliverables to ensure the project is on track and moving along as intended.
 Additionally, this is where you will define how you will monitor the budget to ensure that it's on track as well.
 All of the measurables that get generated should live in the project plan.